 ACL (anterior cruciate ligament) reconstruction is a commonly performed surgical procedure.
-Dr. Karsch has offices in Decatur and Sandy Springs and serves patients in the Greater Atlanta area.
+Dr. Karsch has office in Sandy Springs and serves patients in the Greater Atlanta area.
 He offers arthroscopic surgery for ACL repair performed with minimal incision and low complication rates.

 The anterior cruciate ligament (ACL) is a major stabilizing ligament in the knee.
 It prevents the shin bone from moving in an abnormal manner on the thigh bone.
 When this ligament tears it does not heal on its own and can lead to the feeling of instability in the knee.
 Examples of when an ACL injury can occur include: during a football tackle, stopping moving and/or changing directions while running, landing from a jump, turning too quickly or any activity that can overextend your knee joint.
 An ACL tear is most often a sports-related injury altho tears can also occur during rough play, motor vehicle collisions, falls, and work-related injuries.
 When the ACL is damaged there is often a popping sound.
 Swelling usually occurs within hours of the injury and the knee can feel like it’s popping out of joint.